hd-UQ/cd_dynamax/src/continuous_discrete_nonlinear_gaussian_ssm/README.md

 - Note that the codebase currently only supports inputs at measurement times, i.e., $u$ is observed at times $t_k$ as given in t_emissions.

-- We provide the Continuous Discrete Kalman Filter I implementation
+- TODO: We provide the Continuous Discrete EKF implementation
-    - i.e., Algorithm 3.15 in (Sarkka's proper reference)
+    - i.e., Algorithm ?? in (Sarkka's proper reference)

-- We provide the Continuous Discrete Kalman Smoother I implementation
+- TODO: We provide the Continuous Discrete UKF implementation
-    - i.e., Algorithm 3.17 in (Sarkka's proper reference)
+    - i.e., Algorithm ?? in (Sarkka's proper reference)

-- We provide a parameter (point)-estimation via  implementation of stochastic gradient descent based MLE
+- TODO: We provide a parameter (point)-estimation via  implementation of stochastic gradient descent based MLE
     - See fit_sgd() in [../ssm_temissions.py](../ssm_temissions.py)

 - We do not provide a parameter (point)-estimation via EM
-    - The m-step requires MLE for continuous time parameters